jklarenbeek/jarenjs/README.md

 ## Documentation

 ```
-Procastrination
+Procrastination

 I will look up what that means, later...
 ```

 ### 🤓 Javascript Type Extensions

-Eventhough es2017 is becoming pretty cool, `jaren` includes an extensive set of additional extensions to common types found in `@jaren/core`.
+Even though es2017 is becoming pretty cool, `jaren` includes an extensive set of additional extensions to common types found in `@jaren/core`.
 We have added functionality for Number, String, Date, Object and Array classes including a set of test and getters related to the javascript type system.

 For object types `@jaren/core` has special functions to manipulate array and objects alike including types like Map. `@jaren/core` also added some additional classes to queue or traverse tree like data structures.